Jasidih–Dumka–Rampurhat line: Further extensions

 The railways have proposed a Jasidih–bypass line after construction of which trains from Bhagalpur and Dumka can proceed to Asansol and Dhanbad without locomotive reversal at Jasidih, also saving time for the passengers.
 Deoghar Junction is being developed as a major halt station to decongest Jasidih and avoid a delay of more than 30 minutes for an engine change at Jasidih.
-There are also surverys going on for a new line to connect Banka with Nawada railway station on the Gaya–Kiul line via Jamui.
+There are also surveys going on for a new line to connect Banka with Nawada railway station on the Gaya–Kiul line via Jamui.

 Deoghar–Sultanganj line

 A 116 km-long new railway line was proposed to be built between Deoghar & Sultanganj in Bihar in the budget of 2007-08.
 The line is proposed to branch of from Katoriya railway station on the Deoghar-Banka line and reach Sultanganj railway station on the Sahibganj loop via Belhar, Sangrampur, Tarapur & Asarganj.
 Work however has not begun yet due to non-acquisition of land.